Explore by Topic

 Today, there are a wealth of tools that can be used to accelerate payments while also benefiting your enterprise, whether that’s dynamic discounting or supply chain finance.
 C2FO, for example, has a full suite of working capital solutions.

 For too many enterprises, their environmental, social and governance (ESG) initiatives are still a “nice to have.”
-They might offer special terms to suppliers that adopt sustainable practices, but at the first sign of trouble, those companies will end support for the programme.
+They might offer special terms to suppliers that adopt sustainable practices, but at the first sign of trouble, those companies will end support for the program.
 That’s a mistake, for two reasons.

 Secondly, encouraging ESG policies can have a real payoff in financial terms.
 The solar panels that your suppliers installed could help them survive when the energy sector hikes prices to record highs — or even allow them to compete on price since their energy costs may be lower than competitors’.
 That environmentally friendly packaging could serve as a differentiator and help you increase market share.